 Diabetes Mellitus Type 2 In Children

 What is diabetes mellitus type 2?

-What increases my child's risk of diabetes mellitus type 2?
+What increases my child's risk for diabetes mellitus type 2?

-Your child has a higher risk of type 2 diabetes if he weighs more than his caregiver suggests, and at least 2 of the following are true:
+Your child has a higher risk for type 2 diabetes if he is overweight, and at least 2 of the following are true:

-- Someone else in the family has type 2 diabetes.
+- A member of your child's family has type 2 diabetes.